Fight like a Woman: Domestic Violence and Female Judges in Brazil

-This article contributes to the literature on judicial biases. \cite{harris_bias_2019} reviews this literature, focusing on ideology, race and gender gaps.
-Within the studies focusing on in-group bias, many authors find evidence of judges making different decisions when they share a group identity with defendants or plaintiffs \citep{kruttschnitt_ages_2009, boyd_untangling_2010, shayo_judicial_2011, shayo_conflict_2017, bielenGenderbasedJudicialIngroup2020,Corbi2021, cai_judges_2022, chenJudgesFavorTheir2022, Cai2024,LondonoVelez2025}.
-Similarly to our work, \citet{kruttschnitt_ages_2009}, \cite{boyd_untangling_2010}, \citet{bielenGenderbasedJudicialIngroup2020}, \citet{Corbi2021}, \cite{cai_judges_2022}, \citet{chenJudgesFavorTheir2022}, \cite{Cai2024} and \cite{LondonoVelez2025} analyze in-group gender bias in cases of uncommon crime types (rape and human trafficking) in Finland, federal appellate cases in the U.S., civil cases in Belgium, labor cases in Brazil, divorce cases in China, cases with female offenders in Kenya, drunk-driving cases in China, and legal abortion requests in Colombia, respectively.
-Our work differs from theirs because we focus on a single common crime type (domestic violence) whose victims are mostly women.
-Furthermore, while \cite{boyd_untangling_2010} finds that in-group bias in federal appellate cases in the U.S. is consistent with the informational account only, we find that in-group bias in criminal cases in Brazil is consistent with the representational and informational accounts.
+This article contributes to the literature on judicial biases.\footnote{{ \cite{Jannati2025} discuss and list biases in other sectors, e.g., financial markets.}} \cite{harris_bias_2019} reviews this literature, focusing on ideology, race and gender gaps.
+Within the studies focusing on in-group bias, many authors find evidence of judges making different decisions when they share a group identity with defendants or plaintiffs \citep{kruttschnitt_ages_2009, boyd_untangling_2010, shayo_judicial_2011, shayo_conflict_2017, Corbi2021, cai_judges_2022, chenJudgesFavorTheir2022, Cai2024,LondonoVelez2025}.
+Similarly to our work, \citet{kruttschnitt_ages_2009}, \cite{boyd_untangling_2010}, \citet{Corbi2021}, \cite{cai_judges_2022}, \citet{chenJudgesFavorTheir2022}, \cite{Cai2024} and \cite{LondonoVelez2025} analyze in-group gender bias in cases of uncommon crime types (rape and human trafficking) in Finland, federal appellate cases in the U.S., labor cases in Brazil, divorce cases in China, cases with female offenders in Kenya, drunk-driving cases in China, and legal abortion requests in Colombia, respectively. { Among these articles, only our work and the work of \cite{chenJudgesFavorTheir2022} and \cite{Cai2024} analyze textual details of judicial rulings beyond their final decision.
+Unlike these two articles, we also analyze intermediate judicial outcomes, such as the number of scheduled hearings and the total number of decisions.}

-More importantly and differently from the previous studies, we not only document in-group bias by female judges in domestic violence cases but also analyze the consequences of this phenomenon beyond the Trial Court.
+More importantly and differently from all the previous studies, we not only document in-group bias by female judges in domestic violence cases but also analyze the consequences of this phenomenon beyond the Trial Court.
 We investigate the effects of the Trial Judge's gender on the case's outcomes at the Appeals Court and on the defendant's future criminal behavior.
-In particular, we find that the gender conviction-rate gap has no negative consequences for the use of Appeals Courts' resources or for the defendants' future criminal behavior.
-These results are present in typical court district by quarter of assignment fixed effect regressions and in outcome-based tests \citep{Knowles2001,Hoekstra2025}.